Dpaste20/DSA_with_Sanskrit/README.md

-I wante study DSA and learn sanskrit , therefore this small effort towards sanskrit representation for DSA topics and code
+I want to study DSA and learn sanskrit , therefore this small effort towards sanskrit representation for DSA topics and code